brugr9/Heartbeat51/README.md

 We use system components as follows (for the specific data flow see Listing 1.2.):

 * Data Producer:
-  * Polar&reg; H10 Heart Rate (HR) Sensor with Chest Strap (cp.
+  * Polar H10 Heart Rate (HR) Sensor with Chest Strap (cp.
 [0])
-  * Polar Sensor Logger (PSL) Android&trade; App (cp.
+  * Polar Sensor Logger (PSL) Android App (cp.
 [1])
 * Mosquitto MQTT-Broker as a Windows Service (cp.
 [2])
-* MQTT-Client from Unreal Engine (UE) IOT-plugin "MQTT"
+* MQTT-Client from Unreal Engine IOT-plugin "MQTT"

 *Listing 1.2.: Specific Data Flow*
 > Polar H10 &ndash;(*Polar BLE SDK*)&rarr; **Polar Sensor Logger** &ndash;(*MQTT*)&rarr; **Mosquitto** &ndash;(*MQTT*)&rarr; **Unreal Engine**

-The following shows the setup in reverse order of the data flow: Unreal Engine and Polar Sensor Logger.
-Finally we monitor the messages using Wireshark&trade; and visualise the data in the Unreal Editor.
+The following shows the setup in reverse order of the data flow: Unreal Engine, Mosquitto and Polar Sensor Logger.
+Finally we monitor the messages using Wireshark and visualise the data in the Unreal Editor.

 <div style='page-break-after: always'></div>

 ## 2. Unreal Engine

 ### 2.1.
-Enable Plugin MQTT
+Plugin MQTT

-1. Open a new UE Project, name it , e.g., "Heartbeat"
-2. Activate Plugin "MQTT"
-3. Restart the UE Project
+The UE project "Heartbeat" makes use of built-in IOT plugin "MQTT" (see figure 2.1.).

 ![ScreenshotPlugin](Docs/ScreenshotPlugin.png)
 *Figure 2.1.: Unreal Engine Plugins Browser Tab with Built-in IOT Plugin "MQTT"*